-Up to 10th standard, you don’t need to focus too much other than your school syllabus.
-So be relax and enjoy your school time.
-Only one advice: Make sure you study to understand the concepts, not just for getting marks.
-It’s a practice that every student should adopt from very young age.
+In class 8, 9 and 10, you don’t need to focus too much other than your school syllabus.
+The key thing is – make sure you study to understand the concepts, not just for getting marks.
+It’s a practice that every JEE aspirant should adopt from a very young age.

-You can apply for different Olympiads and exams like NTSE where you develop competitive skills that will help you in your JEE Preparation.
+You can prepare for different Olympiads and exams like NTSE to develop competitive skills that will help you in JEE preparation.

-For class 8-10, a foundation course for IIT JEE can be handy for students, where objective is to create strong foundation for IIT JEE along with the school examination preparation.
+For class 8, 9 and 10, a foundation course for IIT JEE can be handy for students, where the objective is to create a strong foundation for IIT JEE along with the school exams preparation.

-From class 11th onward, it’s like a two way preparation.
+From class 11 onward, it’s more like a dedicated JEE preparation as per the syllabus.
 On one hand you will be studying as per your school curriculum, and at the same time you have to put ten times more effort for JEE preparation.

-There have been tendency of students to take class 11th lightly.
+There has been a tendency of students to take class 11 lightly.
 You should never make this mistake.
-Save these words, “Class 11th is very important for success in IIT JEE”.
-Focus on every chapter and understand the concepts because in 12th class you will find use of most of the topics of 11th class.
+Save these words, “Class 11 is very important in JEE preparation”.
+Focus on every chapter and understand the concepts because in class 12 you will find use of most of the topics of class 11.

-Combined Preparation of School Board and IIT JEE for Class 11th & 12th Students
+Combined Preparation of School Board and IIT JEE From Class 12

-If you have joined a coaching institute for IIT JEE,
+If you have joined a coaching for IIT JEE (online or offline),

 - Don’t miss out on any class and give your full attention in the class.

-- Make notes that are easy to read for you.
+- Make notes which are easy to read for you.

-- Solve regular questions on the topics that is taught in the class.
+- Solve regular questions on the topics taught in the class.

 - Solve questions that are within the syllabus.
-Don’t go deep into the topic like you are doing research.
-The objective is to clear the IIT examination, you can do the research part later when you get admitted to IIT!
+Don’t go deep into the topic as if you are doing research.
+The objective is to clear the IIT JEE examination, you can do the research part later when you get admitted to IIT!

-If you are not understanding anything, take help from your teacher, coaching class, friends, or anyone, but make sure you understand the concept properly before starting to solve the problems.
+If you are not understanding anything, take help from your teacher, friends or anyone, but make sure you understand the concepts properly before starting to solve the problems.
 Once everything is clear, try to solve as many questions as possible.
-You can refer to recommended books for JEE to practice more problems.

-If you put your best effort and stay away from distractions, you can do well in both IIT JEE and School Board exams.
+If you put your best effort, stay focused and avoid distractions, you can do well in both IIT JEE and School Board exams.